5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 # Advanced Patching Techniques

 ## Really hacky Binary Rename patches
 A usual application of binary renames is to disable a `Device` or `Method` in the `DSDT` so macOS doesn't recognize it, so we can either modify or replace it via an SSDT.

-But besides that you can also use binary renames in rather unconventional ways to enable or disable a device by literally manipulating section(s) of the `DSTD` in such a way that only the desired parts of it remain intact.
+But besides that you can also use binary renames in rather unconventional ways to enable or disable devices by literally manipulating section(s) of the `DSDT` in such a way that only desired parts of the code is executed.

 ### Risks
 ACPI binary renaming affects other Operating Systems when using OpenCore for booting.